Skip to content

 Illustration of computer with shield and lock that represents security

 Employees are the greatest asset to a business.
 Unfortunately, employees are also frequently a company’s greatest cybersecurity weakness, and threat actors know it.
-A simple employee error may result in a data breach that could cost your company millions.
+A simple employee error may result in a security breach that could cost your company millions.
 With the costs of data breaches increasing, it’s in every business’s best interest to avert cybersecurity incidents whenever possible through effective employee cybersecurity training.

 Many employees outside of IT are oblivious to cybersecurity concerns.
 Even if they understand the basics, they may be under the mistaken impression that your company has a superhero-like immunity to all cybersecurity threats.
 But unfortunately, an attack could be any business’s Kryptonite.
-Helping your employees learn more about the risks is the best way to turn them into your true cybersecurity superpower.
+Helping your employees learn more about cybersecurity risks is the best way to turn them into your true cybersecurity superpower.

 1. Keep employees up to date on the latest information